jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 1.0.2
+- wired new home screen buttons to open `Pictures/Recovered` and `Music/Recovered` in the system file manager
+- added graceful fallback to toast on older devices or when no compatible file manager is available

 ### 1.0.1
 - added two new secondary action buttons on the home screen: View Recovered Photos/Videos and View Recovered Audio